mukherjeesourav687/amazon-orders-data-analysis/README.md

 ## Overview

-This project performs **data analysis on an Amazon Orders dataset using Microsoft Excel**.
+This project performs data analysis on an Amazon Orders dataset using Microsoft Excel.
-The goal was to clean the dataset, perform exploratory analysis, and generate business insights using **Excel formulas, pivot tables, and visualizations**.
+The goal was to clean the dataset, perform exploratory analysis, and generate business insights using Excel formulas, Pivot Tables, and data visualizations.

-The analysis focuses on order trends, customer demographics, and sales performance.
+The analysis focuses on understanding order trends, customer demographics, and sales performance.

 ---

+## Project Objective

+The objective of this project is to analyze an ecommerce orders dataset and derive meaningful insights related to customer behavior, ordering patterns, and sales performance using Microsoft Excel.

+---

 ## Tools Used

-* Microsoft Excel
+• Microsoft Excel
-* Pivot Tables
+• Pivot Tables
-* Excel Formulas (IF, SUMIFS, COUNTIFS, AVERAGEIFS)
+• Excel Formulas (IF, SUMIFS, COUNTIFS, AVERAGEIFS)
-* Data Cleaning Techniques
+• Data Cleaning Techniques
-* Data Visualization
+• Data Visualization

 ---